idelfonsolab/idelfonsolab.github.io/orientations.md

   - <span> Supervisor of Rodrigo Vergner de Sá, Parameters Estimation in Cyclic Processes.
 PhD in Industrial Engineering, Universidade Federal da Bahia, Brazil. </span><span> 2018/11 -- 2023/05</span>

+  - Co-supervisor of Gustavo Luís Rodrigues Caldas, Study of the use of Reinforcement Learning Applied to Real-Time Optimization in the Energy and Oil & Gas Industry, Universidade Federal do Rio de Janeiro, Brazil.
+Undated -- Undated.

+  - Supervisor of Carine de Menezes Rebello, Bridging fundamentals to processes for optimal control and robust optimization: A case study in core annular flow to transport and CO2 capture in offshore platforms, NTNU, Norway.
+Undated -- Undated.

+  - Supervisor of Erbet Almeida Costa, Bridging control theories through artificial intelligence, NTNU, Norway.
+Undated -- Undated.

 ---
 ## MSc